rahul-mandadi/Podcast_Summarisation/README.md

 | **T5-Medium (LoRA)**   | 0.2460   | 0.2021   | 0.2388   | 0.2389     | 1.2384    | 1.4548     |
 | **T5-Small (LoRA)**    | 0.2400   | 0.1904   | 0.2315   | 0.2315     | 1.6472    | 1.8503     |

-### Supplementary Results
+**Supplementary Results**:
-We experimented with different learning rates, batch sizes, and the proportion of parameters trained under LoRA.
-Fine-tuning a small percentage of parameters consistently reduced training costs while preserving model performance.
-Varying summary length (gen_len) and adjusting early stopping criteria also influenced the final ROUGE scores.
+Adjusting learning rates, batch sizes, and epochs revealed that performance scales with training time and careful parameter tuning.
+Resource constraints (e.g., GPU memory) required smaller batch sizes and gradient accumulation.
+Slight improvements were noted with longer training and increased epochs, though diminishing returns highlight the importance of balanced hyperparameter choices.

 ## Discussion
-BART-Large fine-tuned with LoRA stands out as the top performer, but it comes with higher baseline resource requirements.
-Smaller models like T5-Small and BART-Base, while less accurate, may still be suitable for deployment on resource-limited devices.
-The trade-off between performance and efficiency is central to this project’s approach.
+Our results show that parameter-efficient fine-tuning can achieve competitive ROUGE scores while reducing computational demands.
+BART-Large emerges as the top contender, but smaller models like T5 or BART-Base may suffice in less resource-rich scenarios or where slightly lower accuracy is acceptable.

-In comparison to state-of-the-art full fine-tuning approaches, our LoRA-based method yields strong results at a fraction of the computational cost.
-If certain scores are not optimal, possible reasons include limited domain adaptation or the complexity of transcribed spoken language.
-Further efforts may involve domain-specific pre-training, improved audio quality, and advanced prompt engineering.
+Compared to baseline approaches found in literature, our LoRA method is more cost-effective and flexible.
+While the Billsum dataset approximates the complexity of podcast transcripts, future work could incorporate real-world podcast transcripts or domain-specific data.
+Enhanced domain adaptation, improved data preprocessing, and more sophisticated prompt engineering could further improve performance.
+Memory considerations remain a practical constraint, emphasizing the need for careful model and batch size selection.

 ## Conclusion
-We successfully integrated Whisper-based transcription with LoRA-fine-tuned summarization models to produce concise and coherent summaries of complex, long-form content.
-By striking a balance between computational efficiency and summarization quality, we have taken a step towards making large-scale podcast analysis accessible and user-friendly.
-Future work may explore more domain-adapted datasets, other speech modalities, and further parameter-efficient optimization techniques.
+By integrating Whisper-based transcription with LoRA-fine-tuned summarization models, we have developed a system capable of producing concise and coherent summaries of lengthy, complex content.
+Our approach demonstrates that parameter-efficient fine-tuning can strike a balance between accuracy and resource constraints, paving the way for scalable solutions to handle ever-growing audio libraries.
+Continued refinement in hyperparameter tuning, dataset selection, and domain adaptation can further enhance these results, ultimately making podcast summarization a more accessible and powerful tool.

 ## References
 - [Hugging Face Transformers](https://github.com/huggingface/transformers)